| Crates.io | raylib-wasm |

 Library lets you run your raylib games in your browser and on your machine with NO CHANGES in your code.

-We don't use any emscripten's and shit, only pure Rust and pure JavaScript, no dependencies (you only need to have wasm and raylib installed).
+We don't use emscripten or anything like that, just pure Rust and pure JavaScript, no dependencies (you only need to have wasm and raylib installed).

-Of course not all raylib functions are supported in browser atm, but if anyone is interested in this library, you can make a pull request, so I can see if I need to continue work on this peace of Software.
+[!NOTE] Of course not all raylib functions are supported in browser at the moment, but if anyone is interested in this library, you can make a pull request, so I can see if I need to continue work on this peace of software.

 // ...